 - Bring them back in after a few hours.
 There is no set time here, as it depends entirely on what the weather is like that day, how far along your seedlings are, and what their inside growing conditions have been.
 Just check them every hour or so and if they are looking sad or wilted, bring them back in;

 - Repeat these steps for a few days, gradually giving them more sun and more time outside;

-- Vegetable plants are often stronger than you think, so don’t completely despair if something goes wrong.
-I have had my tomato seedlings decimated in hailstorms, put them aside to compost them, and then be amazed to see them come back stronger and greener than before (no guarantees, but don’t be too quick to toss them);
+- Tomato plants are often stronger than you think, so don’t completely despair if something goes wrong.
+I have had my tomato and pepper seedlings decimated in hailstorms, put them aside to compost them, and then be amazed to see them come back stronger and greener than before (no guarantees, but don’t be too quick to toss them);

 - If your plants are exposed to sun too early or for too long they may get sunburned and the leaves will look more of a pale yellow color rather than a dark lush green.
 They are probably OK.
 Just look at the new growth and if it looks good, your sunburned leaves will not affect your plant or its fruit as it matures.;

 - If the weather is bad for a good part of the spring and you can’t get your seedlings into the ground to start growing, you can fertilize them with some kind of nitrogen-rich foliar spray (seaweed, fish emulsion or something like that).
 Just make sure they have been potted up to larger pots before fertilizing.

 - Growing tomatoes in pots

 - Season extension for tomatoes